Kalyanaraman (2002 film): Critical reception

 K. T. Thomas of Now Running called the film "a hilarious laugh riot" and wrote, "The story is wafer thin and has been made keeping Dileep's current image in mind.
 Anyways the film is all fun 'n' frolic as director Shafi and script writer Benny P. Nairambalam could have made it a whole lot more cherishable as simplicity is forsaken for chaos.
 Dileep is superb and Navya Nair is improving with every film."
 Nettv4u wrote, "Kalyanaraman is a fun movie and the wedding celebration scenes add to the feel good factor.
 It has a few elements which make it enjoyable.
 Audiences can relish a simple, sweet love story."
 However, criticized the film's "predictable storyline" and felt that the script could've been "better."

 The Times of India wrote, "Kalyanaraman is a movie perfect for Friday evenings.
 From hilarious catchphrases to goofy comedy, the film will make you laugh till your jaws hurt.
 Laced with comedy, the film is also rich with emotions and will leave you glued to the screen."
 Indiainfo wrote, "It is a pure entertainer.
 Dileep as Kalyanaraman with his usual humorous numbers is holding on to the position as the dearest actor of the viewers."
 A critic from entertainment portal Sify called the film a "watchable comedy" and wrote, "Making a film with a superstar and meeting the audience's stratospheric expectations is a challenge.
 Fortunately, director Shafi and producer Lal have passed the tough test with the Christmas release Kalyanaraman, a hilarious laugh riot."

 Box office

 The film was a major commercial success.
 It was released in the Christmas holiday period and took one of biggest openings of the year and emerged the Christmas winner.
 A trade analysis by entertainment portal Indiainfo, said "Meesha Madhavan and Kunjikkoonan the two earlier hits of Dileep have been shifted from its releasing centers and have started showing in interior centers."

+Legacy

+The title of the 2026 Malayalam film Chatha Pacha was adopted from a dialogue delivered by Salim Kumar to Dileep, which is a slang in Kochi.